 - 85 percent of dog poop eaters will not eat their own feces, only poop from other dogs

 - Greedy eaters—dogs who steal food off tables—tend to be poop eaters

 Why Do Dogs Eat Poop?

-If your adult dog starts to dine on dung, you should consult with your vet to rule out such health problems as:
+If your adult dog starts to eat poop, you should consult with your vet to rule out health problems like: